-This C language tutorial for the 8-core Propeller microcontroller and the ActivityBot Robot Kit is designed for independent learners age 14 and up, and is also suitable for a classroom robotics curriculum.
+This C language tutorial for the 8-core Propeller microcontroller and the ActivityBot Robot Kit is designed for students and independent learners age 14 and up.

 Meet the ActivityBot